 Paul with his mother Daisy

 Paul Georges born in Portland, Oregon to Daisy Ostrow& Thomas Theseus Georges (Poppy).
 He was raisedJewish in Portland in the 3rd house Poppy converted from a chicken coop.
 The 1st 2 houses burnt down.
-Paul attends same schools as Rothko a decade later.
-Spends May - Sept every year until high school with Mom at rented Cannon Beach house; the 4 kids skip school.
-Swims in Pacific Ocean, now too cold.
-Paul lives near the ocean his entire life
+Paul attends the same grade schools Rothko had, a decade later.
+The 4 kids skip school & spend May - Sept every year until high school with Mom at a rented house at Cannon Beach.
+Paul swims in the Pacific Ocean daily, now it's too cold.
+Paul lives near an ocean his entire life

 Paul (L) with Poppy and Ossie (R) his beloved brother at Cannon Beach